praxis/praxis/reference/plugins/plugins_framework.md

 end
 {% endhighlight %}

-Our example authentication Plugin needs to allow designers to tag certain actions as requiring an authenticated used.
+Our example authentication Plugin needs to allow designers to tag certain actions as requiring an authenticated user.
 A clean way to achieve that is to provide a new DSL method available within an `ActionDefinition`.
 We can do that by adding a handy `requires_authentication` method within the `ActionDefinition` module of our plugin.
 Similarly, we can include a `decorate_docs` hook to the `ActionDefinition` module so that when documents are generated, this plugin has the chance to decorate the output for actions that `:authentication_required` is true.

 {% highlight ruby %}
 module ActionDefinition